god-jester/D3ROS-Modding-Seasons/README.md

 * **Email:** [jester.psn@xbl.ninja](mailto:jester.psn@xbl.ninja)

 ### Special Thanks
-* Thank you **EckoTc** for sharing his experience and resources with me a few days after I picked up the game and pieced everything together.
+* Thank you to **EckoTc** for sharing your experience and resources with me a few days after I picked up the game and pieced everything together.
 Cheers for reaching out and collaborating with me and the many other modders you've helped!
+* Thank you to **goobycorp aka Visual Studio** for creating D3Edit, STL/GAM parsing tools, CPK extraction, and much more.
+You've been the homie for many years and I will always appreciate the knowledge you share
-* Thank you **Tonic-Box** for compiling the most complete set of resources and guides that I stumbled upon when first looking into this stuff
+* Thank you to **Tonic-Box** for compiling the most complete set of resources and guides that I stumbled upon when first looking into this stuff
-  * I religiously read his excellent [D3ROS Modding Guide](https://github.com/Tonic-Box/D3ROS-Modding-Guide), and I suggest you do the same
-  * Specifically his [full list of editor tricks](https://github.com/Tonic-Box/D3ROS-Modding-Guide/tree/main/EditorTricks) without any fluff
+  * I religiously read his excellent [D3ROS Modding Guide](https://github.com/Tonic-Box/D3ROS-Modding-Guide), and I suggest you do the same.
+Specifically his [full list of editor tricks](https://github.com/Tonic-Box/D3ROS-Modding-Guide/tree/main/EditorTricks) without any fluff

 Listed and credited in his guide are all significant current and past contributors to the D3 modding community, so I will not repeat them all here.
-Visit his guide and read it over thoroughly if you are not already familiar with save editing and the related concepts.
+Visit his guide and read it over thoroughly, especially if you are not already familiar with save editing and the related concepts.

 ## Required Hardware
+1. Working PC to run the required tools
-1. "Console A" - Unmodified PS4/PS5 fully updated and able to play Diablo 3 online
+2. "Console A" - Unmodified PS4/PS5 fully updated and able to play Diablo 3 online
-2. Disc copy of Diablo 3 for PS4.
-This is for Console B, you may use a digital copy for online Console A
+3. Disc copy of Diablo 3 for PS4.
+This is for Console B, you may use a digital copy for Console A
-3. USB drive (exFAT/FAT32) for copying saves to and from your PC, Console A, and Console B
+4. USB drive (exFAT/FAT32) for copying saves between your PC, Console A, and Console B
-4. "Console B" - Modifiable PS4 console ready to launch payloads
+5. "Console B" - Modifiable PS4 console ready to launch payloads
 * The most convenient way to launch payloads on Console B is to visit public exploit hosts through the PS4 web browser on a vulnerable firmware:
   * [hippie68](https://hippie68.github.io/): The cleanest and most professional public host (in my opinion)
   * [Night King](https://night-king-host.github.io/): The most comprehensive and very frequently updated.
 Has the ctn123 updated PS4Debug (not necessary, but very good)